fyngyrz/NWS-Temperature/README.md

 for areas _not_ in the "western region."
 Well hey, why be consistent?
 It only scares the cats.

-However, I tried New York City (xxxMTRjfk) and Miami Florida, and it worked fine.
+However, I tried New York City \(xxxMTRjfk\) and Miami Florida
+\(xxxMTRmia\), and it worked fine.
 So I don't quite know what to make of their pronoucement.
 Obsolete information?
-Who knows, it's the government. ¯\_(ツ)_/�
+Who knows, it's the USG.
+"Western region" could mean everything west of Moscow for all I know.
+Anyway...

 ## Configuration